 Circumcision: If the baby is a boy, do you want him circumcised?
 Circumcision is a procedure where the foreskin is removed from the end of the penis.
 It is performed by one of our doctors usually the day after delivery.
 This procedure is considered cosmetic and is usually done for cultural reasons.
 There are some small medical benefits including decreased urinary tract infections and decreased penile cancer, but these conditions are rare.

-Labor and Delivery Routine: After 36 weeks, we no longer need to be concerned about pre-term labor.
+Labor and Delivery Routine: After 36 weeks and 6 days, we no longer need to be concerned about pre-term labor.
 If you go into labor at this point, we would allow delivery without trying to stop labor.
-Signs of labor include vaginal bleeding, ruptured membranes, and contractions.
+Signs of labor include vaginal bleeding, ruptured membranes, and regular contractions.
 If you have regular, progressively strengthening contractions that are approximately five minutes apart for at least 1 hour, you are probably in active labor and should call the office.
 Also call if you experience any heavy bleeding or if you think your water has broken and we will direct you to Labor and Delivery.
 Once in Labor and Delivery, we will have a nurse check your cervix, monitor the baby and call us regarding your status.
 After this assessment, we will make a plan of action.
 Admission blood work will be drawn and an IV will be started.
 IV access allows us to keep you from becoming dehydrated, as you will not be eating or drinking during labor.
 The IV also allows us to have access for drugs or blood products, which may be necessary in an emergency situation.

 Position of Baby: By 36 weeks, the baby’s position will be determined to assure the fetus is headfirst.
 If the baby is breech, we can talk about external cephalic version, which will change the baby’s position to vertex (head down) versus cesarean delivery.

-Group B streptococcus culture (GBS): At your 36 week visit a culture will be performed to screen for GBS a bacteria that many women carry and poses no risk to them.
+Group B streptococcus culture (GBS): At your 36 week visit a vaginal culture will be performed to screen for GBS, a bacteria that many women carry and poses no risk to them.
 GBS can cause infections in newborns and mothers who carry GBS will receive an antibiotic in labor to reduce risk of transmission to their baby.

 Electronic Fetal Monitoring: During your stay in Labor and Delivery, we will recommend monitoring the baby continuously to make sure he or she is tolerating labor without stress.
-Of course, we will also be monitoring you to make sure neither of you develop any problems.
+Of course, we will also be monitoring you to make sure neither of you develops any problems.

-Cesarean Section Indications: Weplan for a vaginal delivery, however, there are several common reasons why you might require a cesarean delivery: if the baby is breech, if the baby is too large for the birth canal, or if the baby shows signs of not tolerating labor.
+Cesarean Section Indications: We plan for a vaginal delivery.
+However, there are several common reasons why you might require a cesarean delivery: if the baby is breech, if the baby is too large for the birth canal, or if the baby shows signs of not tolerating labor.

 Post-Dates: Should you go beyond your due date, induction will be scheduled.